Ishaan400/viralonX/README.md

-# viralonX - AI-Powered Tweet Generator
+# viralonX - Tweet Generator

-A modern, interactive web application that generates viral tweets using AI technology.
-The platform leverages real-time trending topics from Twitter and viral keywords from across the internet to create engaging, viral-worthy content.
-Built with the power of viralonX.
+A modern, interactive web application that helps you create engaging tweets.
+The platform leverages real-time trending topics (Trends24) and viral keywords from Reddit to craft content that can reach more people.

 ## ✨ Features

-- **AI-Powered Generation**: Advanced AI creates engaging, viral-worthy tweets
+- **Smart Generation**: Create engaging, viral-ready tweets from your inputs
-- **Trending Topics**: Real-time trending topics from Twitter for relevance
+- **Trending Topics**: Real-time trending topics from Trends24 for relevance
-- **Viral Keywords**: Integration with Reddit and Google Trends for maximum engagement
+- **Viral Keywords**: Integration with Reddit for maximum engagement
 - **Interactive UI**: Modern, responsive design with smooth animations
 - **Real-time Processing**: Instant tweet generation with loading states
 - **History Tracking**: Save and manage all generated tweets